aptos-foundation/AIPs/aips/aip-61.md

  > Which audiences are impacted by this change?
 What type of action does the audience need to take?

 1. Dapp developers
-   - Familiarize themselves with the SDK for OIDB accounts
+   - Familiarize themselves with the SDK for keyless accounts
    - If desired, dapps can enable a **walletless experience** where users can sign in to the dapp directly via their OpenID account (e.g., their Google account) without connecting a wallet.
    - This will give the user access to their **dapp-specific blockchain account** for that dapp.
 This way, since this account is scoped only to that dapp, the dapp can authorize transactions “blindly” on the user’s behalf, without complicated TXN prompts.
 2. Wallet developers
-   - Familiarize themselves with the SDK for OIDB accounts
+   - Familiarize themselves with the SDK for keyless accounts
-   - Consider switching their default user onboarding flow to use OIDB accounts
+   - Consider switching their default user onboarding flow to use keyless accounts
 3. Users
-   - Familiarize themselves with the security model of OIDB accounts
+   - Familiarize themselves with the security model of keyless accounts
    - Understand their account would be as secure as their OpenID accounts (e.g., their Google account)
    - Understand how to use alternative _recovery paths_, should the managing application become unavailable